-“That’s one reason I got involved with Sober Knights,” Mark said.
+Although he was worried about the negative influences that are common on college campuses, he’s been able to maintain sobriety with the help of other students.“That’s one reason I got involved with Sober Knights,” Mark said.
 “I want to be around people who are good influences.
 There’re people everywhere who are bad influences, but it helps to know that you’re strong enough and that you have a support system.”

 He found new friends at the CRC whom he could relate to.